-What happens when you under-declare your tax liability?
+What happens if you under-declare your tax liability?

 Irelands tax system is based on a self-assesment system.
 Businesses in Ireland calculate their own tax bill and report their tax liability to Revenue.
 Occasionally, Revenue will check that businesses are filing their tax liability correctly and this is called an audit.

 If you’re unsure about your tax liability and you need a professional to help you file a tax return, get in touch with our professional Client Services Team who are always happy to talk you through the services you need.

 In this guide, we talk you through 4 tips on how to avoid under-declaring on your tax bill.

 Revenue's tax defaulters list